 Remains found in Samaná are more than 3,000 years old

 The Cabo Natural Monument, in the eastern part of the Samaná peninsula, houses a new archaeological site that is currently being studied.
-It is a “cemetery”, with the remains of those who could be the first settlers of the island of Santo Domingo, as explained by the specialist in archaeological methodology, Adolfo López.
+It is a “cemetery”, with the remains of those who might be the first settlers of the island of Santo Domingo, as explained by the specialist in archaeological methodology, Adolfo López.

 The remains, which are estimated to be between 3,000 and 4,000 years old, were made a little over a month ago, however, for almost four years, the group of Dominican archaeologists has been developing the project, which focuses on recovering the memory one of the first cultural groups that entered and settled on the island of Santo Domingo.

-“We want to know where they came from, on what date, who they were, what their customs were, what relationships they had with other cultural groups of their time, from other islands, it could be from the Insular and Continental Caribbean (…) we want to build the origin and the life of the first inhabitants of the island of Santo Domingo, because what we know is very little, and besides, everything is out of date.
+“We want to know where they came from, on what date, who they were, what their customs were, what relationships they had with other cultural groups of their time, from other islands, it might be from the Insular and Continental Caribbean (…) we want to build the origin and the life of the first inhabitants of the island of Santo Domingo, because what we know is very little, and besides, everything is out of date.
 They are very old information, ”López told reporters from LISTÍN DIARIO.

 To achieve the task, the archaeologist López, together with Sara Gálvez, a specialist in archaeological exhumations; the researcher and president of the Guahayona Institute, Daniel Shelley and a group of 12 Dominicans, residents of Samaná, have worked locating archaeological sites in various areas of that demarcation in order to excavate and find human remains.